The Twisted Path Of One Progressive Rocker

 Since then, I think it’s fair to say that I’ve been all over the map as a musician.
 My first national gigs were with a certain really well-known Twin Cities punk band while filling in on a public radio show that starred some little-known guy named ‘Garrison’.
 After that I worked with a variety of Motown® artists, lots of Gospel groups and then off to NYC to do Broadway shows such as ‘Annie’ and ‘Grease’.
 Somewhere in there I even wrote commercial scores (Lorzban: The Proven Way To Increase Crop Yields!)
 But that’s not what you care about.

-In 2000, like so many bitter divorcees, I decided to do something outrageous.
-But instead of doing the usual (eg. buying a Porsche), I started this so-called solo career.
-Since then, I have had the good fortune to be able to (finally) do the kinds of music that I always wanted to do.
+In 2000, I decided to do something outrageously middle-aged.
+But instead of doing the usual (eg. buying a Porsche), I started playing my own music.
 Now I shuttle back and forth between Dublin, IE and Seattle, WA, making the stuff you are sampling here; staying at only the swankest of Ramada Inns.

 In 2009 I started work on the opera Detroit.
 In addition the albums you see on offer here, I now spend a good deal of my time working on (cough) serious music combining the traditional orchestra with ‘rock’ instruments.

 Thanks for stopping by.